-- To rename an existing category, double-click inside the cell and edit the text. - To add a new category in the same level as the one that is currently selected, click Add.

-To move a selected category up or down within the same level, select the row and click Up or Down.
+- To rename an existing category, double-click inside the cell and edit the text. - To add a new category in the same level as the one that is currently selected, click Add. - To add a new category in the level below the one that is currently selected, click Add Below. - To move a selected category up or down within the same level, select the row and click Up or Down.